elegantthemes/create-divi-extension/README.md

 **You’ll need to have Node >= 6 on your local development machine**.

-To create a new extension, run a single command:
+To create a new extension, run a single command from inside your WordPress plugins directory:

 ```sh
 npx create-divi-extension my-extension